Skip to content

 Like many other provinces, British Columbia’s Medical Services Plan requires an application plus a waiting period before you become eligible for coverage.
 That’s why we usually recommend that newcomers to Canada obtain private health insurance, to cover them during the period before their MSP coverage begins.

-(Get started right now with a free quote from Cigna, a trusted partner of Moving2Canada.)
+Get started right now with a free quote from Cigna, a trusted partner of Moving2Canada.

-British Columbia’s Medical Services Plan (MSP)
+British Columbia’s Medical Services Plan (MSP): What’s Covered

 • Dental and oral surgery performed in a hospital